-- What are nonprofit sponsorship letters?
+- 15 nonprofit sponsorship letter templates

 - Nonprofit sponsorship letter best practices and tips